nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Welcome to MediVault!
 [STOCK] >
 ```
-> :bulb: Note: MediVault is best used when the window is maximised to ensure that all tables are rendered correctly.
+> :bulb: Tip: MediVault is best used when the window is maximised to ensure that all tables are rendered correctly.

 ### Changing Modes

-> :information_source: Advanced users can choose to omit mode selection to get things done faster.
+> :bulb: Tip: Advanced users can choose to omit mode selection to get things done faster.

 MediVault includes a mode feature to make the commands simpler for you.
 Your current mode is indicated in the square
 brackets on the bottom left of the console `[STOCK] >`.
 It allows you to type `add`, `list`, `update`, `delete` without